Skip to main content

 Do I need a teaching degree to homeschool in Alabama?

 No, not for the two most common options.
-If you homeschool under the church school or private school option, there are no teacher qualification requirements.
+Church school and private school options have no teacher qualification requirements — any parent can homeschool.
 Only the private tutor option (Ala.
 Code 16-28-5) requires a valid Alabama teaching certificate.
+This is one reason the church school option is by far the most popular choice.

 Can homeschoolers play public school sports in Alabama?

 Yes.
-The Alabama High School Athletic Association (AHSAA) changed its bylaws to allow homeschooled students in grades 7-12 to participate in sports at the public school in their attendance zone.
+The Alabama High School Athletic Association (AHSAA) allows homeschooled students in grades 7-12 to participate in sports at the public school in their attendance zone.
 Students must meet the same academic and eligibility standards as enrolled students.
+Additionally, Shirley's Law (Act 2014-245) requires schools to allow homeschool students access to non-academic, non-athletic extracurricular programs.

-The CHOOSE Act provides Education Savings Accounts (ESAs) funded through refundable tax credits.
-Homeschool families can receive up to $2,000 per student ($4,000 per family) to cover curriculum, textbooks, tutoring, and other qualified education expenses.
+The CHOOSE Act (Creating Hope and Opportunity for Our Students' Education) provides Education Savings Accounts funded through refundable tax credits.
+Homeschool families can receive up to $2,000 per student ($4,000 per family cap) for curriculum, textbooks, tutoring, and other qualified education expenses.
 Funds are distributed through ClassWallet.
+Priority goes to students with special needs, military dependents, and lower-income families (up to 300% of poverty level).